vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 We also create an icon (ideally a PNG) for our extension.
 We add the icon to our project as an embedded resource.

-Here's what our final project file looks like:
+Now, we create our .NET project file:
 {% highlight xml %}
 <Project Sdk="Microsoft.NET.Sdk">